microsoft/pxt-arcadeshield/reference/image-type.md

 ### Transparent pixels

 A pixel value of `.` means an empty pixel.
-This pixel has no color and that pixel _location_ in the image is _transparent_.
-Being transparent means that if this image is on top of another image (overlapping) that has some pixel color, then the color of the pixel in the image underneath shows through to the image above it.
+This pixel has no color and that pixel _location_ in the bitmap is _transparent_.
+Being transparent means that if this bitmap is on top of another bitmap (overlapping) that has some pixel color, then the color of the pixel in the bitmap underneath shows through to the bitmap above it.

 ### Pixel colors